bohdanhlovatskyi/my_vector/readme.md

 ### Important!

-Everything was tested only on MacOS, thus no Valgrind, no PVSStudio and no proper installation guide.
+PVSStudio does not give any error below MISRA standard.
+Valgrind seems OK, though it could be that it works poorly on MacOS AS everything was tested only on MacOS, it may lack some headers ((.

 ### Results